undarr/algeble_cpp/README.md

   Spaces before and after the input text will be automatically removed.
 ## Code requirements
 * Generation of random game sets or events
+  Please refer to "Random expression generation" and "Custom equations" in the implemented features.

 * Data structures for storing game status